Hamzaxx370/CVMMan/README.md

 # Modding the game:

-- Extract the game into a folder
+- Extract the game into a folder using 7zip/winrar
 - Patch/Repack a cvm
-- Open ImgBurn, Create ISO from files and select all files in the game folder (if any NEW_ cvm exists, rename it)
+- Open ImgBurn, Create ISO from files and select all files in the game folder (if any NEW_ cvm/dir exists, rename it)
 - Use settings:
 !["Settings"](img/ImgBurn.PNG)